datagrok-ai/public/help/datagrok/navigation/basic-tasks/basic-tasks.md

 To learn more about data access options, see the [Access](../../../access/access.md) section of our documentation.

-## Save
+## Save and share a table

-When you open an object in Datagrok (like a table or a query), your changes to it **_aren't_** saved automatically.
+When you import a table in Datagrok, your changes to it **_aren't_** saved automatically.
 Everything stays in your browser's memory.
 If you close or refresh the browser tab, any unsaved work will be lost.
+Click SAVE button on top to upload it to the server.
+A project containing this table will be automatically created.

-To save your changes, you must manually upload the modified object to the server.
-Uploading your object doesn't automatically share it with others.
+Uploading the project object doesn't automatically share it with others.
 You must share it explicitly.

-To save your changes, find the **SAVE** button at the top of the screen and click it.
-This typically opens the dialog where you can specify what to save and where to save it.

 ### Saving a dashboard